-Before you begin rebuilding your credit score and applying for new credit, you will want to review your credit report and make sure everything is as clean and accurate as possible.
+Before you begin rebuilding your credit and applying for new credit, you will want to review your credit reports to make sure everything is as accurate as possible.

-When you first look at your credit report and credit score following your bankruptcy, you will notice that the score has probably dropped by a couple hundred points.
-This is typical following a bankruptcy.
-The positive angle is that it has nowhere to go but up from here.
-Your goal now is to get it above a 720.
+When you first look at your credit reports following your bankruptcy, you will notice that there is a lot of information that has a negative impact on your score.
+The positive angle is that your credit has nowhere but up to go from here.
+Your goal now is to get it as high as possible.

-Make sure all accounts on the report are accurate and are all actually your debts.
+Make sure all accounts on the report are accurate and are actually your debts.

-Dispute any accounts you do not believe are accurate, you do not recognize, or you believe legitimately should not be listed on the credit report.
+Dispute any accounts you do not believe are accurate, you do not recognize, or you legitimately believe should not be listed on the credit report.
 The only items that can be removed from a credit report are inaccuracies and accounts that are not yours.
-Creditors are required to report your history as it actually happened and that is what should be reflected on your report.
+Creditors should be reporting your information accurately and that is what should be reflected on your reports.

 Review the credit inquiries on your report.

-You will need to make sure all debts included in the bankruptcy are being reported as “discharged in bankruptcy” and having a zero balance.
-You do not want these accounts to be showing continual delinquencies going forward.
-This will damage your credit report and ability to reestablish your credit.
+You will need to make sure all debts included in the bankruptcy are being reported as “included in bankruptcy” and show a zero balance.
+You do not want these accounts to continue showing new delinquencies going forward.
+This will damage your credit and your ability to reestablish it.
 The last delinquent payment reported should be the month after you filed your bankruptcy.
-It may be wise to send a letter to all three bureaus with a copy of your discharge letter, notifying them of the bankruptcy and requesting them to report all debts including in the bankruptcy as “discharged in bankruptcy.”
+It may be wise to send a letter to all three bureaus with a copy of your bankruptcy discharge letter, notifying them of the bankruptcy and requesting them to report all debts included in the bankruptcy as “included in bankruptcy.”

-Following these several steps is just the beginning to rebuilding your credit report after bankruptcy.
-This will ensure that your credit report is clean and accurate as you begin the rebuilding process.
-As you begin to apply for and receive new credit, make sure you make your payments on-time and do not take on more credit than you can handle.
+Following these steps is just the beginning to rebuilding your credit after bankruptcy.
+This will ensure that your credit report is clean and accurate as you begin trying to raise your score.
+As you begin to apply for and receive new credit, make sure you make your payments on time and do not take on more credit than you can handle.